Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Hover over the circles to see school names; click on them to go the corresponding school pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Admissions: Above average.
-The occupancy rate is quite low.
+The occupancy rate is quite low and the offer rate is roughly average.

 Disadvantaged pupils: Below average.
 Progress in maths is poor.
 Progress in reading is below average.
 Progress in writing is about average.

-Attainment: Poor.
-Maths attainment is poor, reading is below average and GPS (grammar, punctuation and spelling) is below average.
-(This doesn't take into account pupils' prior performance.
-For that, see Progress.)
+Progress: Poor.
+Progress in maths is poor, in reading it is poor and in writing it is about average.
+(This takes into account pupils' prior performance.
+For actual grades, see Attainment.)

 Attendance: Poor.
 Pupil absence rates and the incidence of persistent absence are both very high.